MojosBeans100/CI-MS5-loveplants/README.md

 - better consistency with image backgrounds, in a true e-commerce site the images should be far more consistent
 - place the heart icon somewhere in the product card text, as opposed to within the image
 - use a different icon, a black outline heart icon with a white background (not free on Font Awesome), as opposed to a solid icon in white or black

+## Stock Quantity
+Love Plants does not have an unlimited supply of plants, therefore each Product has a stock quantity associated with it.
+This number is reduced upon successful purchase of a product; for example, if there are 5 cactus plants in stock, and a user purchases 2, the stock quantity is reduced to 3.
+Users cannot add more than the stock quantity to their bag, so a user would not be able to add 10 cactus plants to their bag.

+One downside to this is that if multiple users were on the site at the same time viewing the same product, between them they could technically add more than the total stock quantity to their bags.
+One user could have 4 cactus plants in their bag at the same time as another user having 5 cactus plants in their bag.
+Or a user could add 1 cactus plant, then add another, and another etc, until they have added more items than are in stock.

+More defensive coding would be required to ensure this could not happen; for example, the stock quantity could be reduced in the 'bag' view as opposed to the 'checkout' view.
+This would then need to be adjusted again if the bag session was deleted but the item was not purchased (ie a user added the item to their bag, but did not purchase it before leaving the site).

+This would introduce another common feature typically seen on an e-commerce site, where users can see a 'This item is no longer in stock' message in their bag view and they would have to delete the item from their bag.

+Admin users can see if an item is low on stock (quantity < 10), out of stock (quantity = 0), and they can increase the stock on the edit product page where more items become available.

 [Back to top](#love-plants)